-Anglo American drilled one deep borehole in the 1990s to supplement information obtained from the two boreholes drilled in the 1980s (Meixner & Peart, 1984).
+Only two boreholes have been drilled to intersect this body, by Anglo American in the 1990s.
 Borehole XH1 penetrated through Kalahari sediments and sub horizontal Karoo strata before intersecting lavas at 621m (Table 1).
 Shales assigned to the Palaeoproterozoic Waterberg Group were intersected at 1351 m to indicate a total lava thickness of 730 m (Table 1).
-Borehole CKP-6A, drilled on the western edge of the Xade Complex, intersected dolerite at 419m.
+Borehole, CKP-6A, drilled on the western edge of the Xade Complex, intersected dolerite at 419m.

-Physical property measurements on samples from this borehole indicate that the lavas have a magnetic susceptibility of 0.1 - 0.45 SI (average of 0.2 SI; Wellfield Consulting Services Ltd personal communication), a remanent intensity of 0.6 up to 64 A/m, all the measurements indicating a normal polarity, and densities of 2.7 g cm-3 - 3.0 g cm-3 (average of 2.84 g cm-3).
+Physical property measurements on samples from this borehole indicate that the lavas have a magnetic susceptibility of 0.1 - 0.45 SI (average of 0.2 SI; Wellfield Consulting Services Ltd personal communication), a remanent intensity of 0.6 up to 64 A/m, all the measurements indicating a normal polarity, and densities of 2.7 gcm-3 - 3.0 gcm-3 (average of 2.84 gcm-3).

 Depth (m) Lithology

 0-119 Kalahari beds

 119-470 Ecca Group strata

 470-555 Mafic sheet

 555-580 Ecca Group strata

 580-621 Dwyka Group glacigenic strata

 621-1140 Mafic lavas (Xade Complex)

 1140-1351 Mafic sheet (Xade Complex)

 1351-1741 Waterberg Group shales

 Table 1.
 XH1 borehole summary log.
-(Borehole located at 23° 46' 29" E 23° 06' 00"S).
+(Borehole located at 23° 46' 29" E 23° 06' 00" S).
 The Ecca and Dwyka formations are part of the Karoo Supergroup.

-In addition, the CKP6 and CKP6A boreholes also intersected gabbro and dolerite sheets within the Complex that have similarly high magnetic susceptibility (0.03 -0.4 SI).
+In addition, the CKP6 and CKP6A boreholes also intersected gabbro and dolerite sheets within the complex that have similarly high magnetic susceptibility (0.03 -0.4 SI).
 However, it is inferred from the modelling and analysis presented here that the mafic units are the main source of the gravity and magnetic anomalies.